Assault on workers’ rights and unions

 Almost every major industry is now classified as an Essential Service in contravention of International Labour Organisation’s definition of what is supposed to be “Essential”.

-The Supervisor of Election is now required to supervise strike ballots by workers and if he or she doesn’t, the ballot is not recognised as was the case with the largest Public Sector Union last year.
+The Supervisor of Election is now required to supervise strike ballots by workers and if he or she doesn’t, the ballot is not recognized as was the case with the largest Public Sector Union last year.

 A lockout by a company is declared as an illegal strike by the Industrial Relations Minister who orders the employees back to work but does not order the company to accept them back without any preconditions.
 As a result the workers are locked out, spending Christmas and New Year not at home but picketed outside their job site.